AruneshSingh/gitbook-test/README.md

 Superlinked is a compute framework for your information retrieval and feature engineering systems, focused on turning **complex** (structured + unstructured) data into ultra-modal vector embeddings within your RAG, Search, Recommendations and Analytics stack.
 Integrate Superlinked into your machine learning stack for custom model performance with pre-trained model convenience.

+Why should you use Superlinked?
+Check out [Why Superlinked](getting-started/why-superlinked.md)

 ![Superlinked framework diagram](.gitbook/assets/sl_diagram.png)